 Applications.
-The connection between tree transducers and deforestation was first investigated in [41], and then further investigated in [29].
-In this setting deforestation is done via Macro Tree Transducers (MTT) [17].
+The connection between tree transducers and deforestation was first investigated in [35], and then further investigated in [25].
+In this setting deforestation is done via Macro Tree Transducers (MTT) [13].
 While being more expressive than Top Down Transducers with regular lookahead, MTTs only support finite alphabets and their composition is very expensive.
-We are not aware of an actual implementation of the techniques in [29].
-Higher-Order Multi-Parameter Tree Transducers (HMTT) [28] are used for type-checking higher-order functional programs.
+We are not aware of an actual implementation of the techniques in [25].
+Higher-Order Multi-Parameter Tree Transducers (HMTT) [24] are used for type-checking higher-order functional programs.
 HMTTs enable sound but incomplete analysis of programs which takes multiple trees as input, but only support finite alphabets.
 Extending our theory to multiple input trees and higher-order functions is an open research direction.

 Open problems.
-Several complexity related questions for STAs and STTRs are open and depend on the complexity of the label theory, but some lower bounds can be established using known results for finite tree automata and transducers.
-For example, an STA may be exponentially more succinct than the equivalent normalized STA because one can directly express the intersection non-emptiness problem of a set of normalized STAs as the emptiness of a single unnormalized STA.
-In the classical case, the non-emptiness problem of tree automata is P-co, while the intersection non-emptiness problem is ExpTime-co [8, Thm 1.7.5].
-Recently, new techniques based on antichains have been proposed to check universality and inclusion for nondeterministic tree automata [6].
-Whether such techniques translate to our setting is an open research direction.
+Several complexity related questions for STAs and STTRs are open and depend on the complexity of the label theory, but some lower bounds can be established using known results for finite tree automata and transducers [7].
 Concrete open problems are decidability of: single-valuedness of STTRs, equivalence of single-valued STTRs, and finite-valuedness of STTRs.
-Classically these problems are decidable, but some proofs are mathematically quite challenging [36].
-Novel algorithms for minimizing and learning symbolic automata over lists have been recently proposed in [11] and [5].
-Extending such results to STAs are also unexplored topics.
+Classically these problems are decidable, but some proofs are mathematically quite challenging [31].
+Algorithms for minimization and learning of STAs are also unexplored topics.